 Under “Options”, the button at the far right side of the main tab “Record”, you decide what FORTE should do with your already entered music once you start a new recording or a new loop.

 Now that you’ve set all parameters, click the red record button to start recording.

 Quantization: Have FORTE correct the note values automatically

 We’re humans, not robots.
-It can be quite difficult to play with a precise / exact timing.
+It can be quite difficult to play with a precise timing 100% of your recording.
 That’s why FORTE supports your music writing with quantizing your recorded notes.
 You select the smallest note value of your recorded music.
 Using quantization, your score is adjusted automatically.

 To start quantizing your music, go to the main tab “Record”.
 At the right side of the menu ribbon, there’s “Quantization”.
 Click “Notes”.
 A property window opens.
 Select the parameters you want to quantize (say for example the starting time, the duration etc) as well as the division of the quarter note.
 It’s crucial to select the smallest note value of your recorded music here, for example 16th notes.

 More options and MIDI-Routing for professionals